abhiwand/atk/api-doc/src/main/resources/python/model-svm/train.rst

 observation_column : list of str
     Column(s) containing the observations. intercept : bool (Optional)
-    Intercept value.
+    The algorithm adds an intercept.
 Default is true.
 num_iterations: int (Optional)
     Number of iterations.
 Default is 100.
 step_size: int (Optional)